Transporting people with disability

 • Element 4 (Drive a taxi used by passengers with disabilities).

 The Department of Transport doesn’t mandate driver training requirements.
-Your on-demand booking service may require you to complete specific WAV driver training to be able to drive for them.
+Your ODBS may require you to complete specific WAV driver training to be able to drive for them.

-If you are operating in regional WA, please direct any queries about WAV driver training to the on-demand booking service you drive for (or intend to drive for).
+Please direct any queries about WAV driver training to the ODBS you drive for (or intend to drive for).

 Australian Industry Standards: Unit of Competency TLIC2040